By Audley specialist June

 Succulent pieces of roast chicken or lamb, cooked on skewers.

 Pastilla or b’stilla

-Minced pigeon meat, almonds and spices served in layers of flaky pastry and dusted with icing sugar and cinnamon for a sweet and savoury contrast.
+Minced pigeon meat, almonds and spices served in layers of flaky pastry and dusted with icing sugar and cinnamon for a sweet and savory contrast.
 You’ll also find chicken and seafood versions.

 A hearty soup traditionally used to break the fast during Ramadan and often served as a starter or snack.
 It’s usually made of tomatoes, lentils, chickpeas, lamb and spices.

 55, Boulevard Zerktouni - Gueliz & 9, Bis Zone Touristique de L'Aguedal, Km 2 Route de L'Ourika

 Local women own and run this traditional dining experience in Marrakesh.
 The food is often referred to as the best in the city, and the shoulder of lamb earns particularly high praise.

 You can choose from a set or à la carte menu.
 Advanced booking is recommended.